sarahhsu/polygenic-risk-scores-pipeline/README.md

 * All 3 scripts should be in /path/to/script/files including (1) prs_pipeline.sh, (2) vcf_pipeline.sh, (3) prs.R

-* Make sure you are using **FULL ABSOLUTE PATHS**!
+* Make sure you are using **full absolute paths**!

-* All project files should be in /path/to/project/files
+* All project files should be in /path/to/project/files.

+* Note that MGB Biobank files are in Build 37 on ErisOne and Build 38 on Broad server.

 * All files to generate scores should be in /path/to/score/files with each score in a separate csv file with headers Chr, Pos, Ref, Alt, RSID, Effect_Allele, Weight